k8snetworkplumbingwg/sriov-network-device-plugin/README.md

 ### Config parameters

 This plugin creates device plugin endpoints based on the configurations given in  the config map associated with the SRIOV device plugin.
-In json format as this files appears as shown below:
+In json format this file appears as shown below:

 ```json
 {